| From the time of Henry II (1154 - 1189) until Richard III (1483 - 1485)

 Royal Family, knights, men-at-arms, ladies-in-waiting, clerks and servants

+- in all at least one hundred persons.
 The death of Richard III saw the end of an era for Nottingham Castle.

 Although for the next hundred years it remained the principal royal fortress